The Reasons that Beef Jerky is So Expensive

 The main reason that beef jerky has always been expensive is because it takes a lot of beef to make a bag of finished jerky.
 Anyone who has ever made jerky at home knows this.

-In 2020 beef jerky and many goods have become more expensive as a result of the covid-19 pandemic because of all the costly challenges that many industries are facing.
-Making the best beef jerky is highly labor intensive and one thing the covid-19 pandemic crisis has done is reduced the work force.
+In 2020 beef jerky and many goods became more expensive as a result of the covid-19 pandemic because of all the costly challenges that many industries were facing.
+By June of 2021, the cost of beef cuts used to make jerky went up 100% and the scarcity of supplies and shortages of employees in factories and businesses made it even more challenging and so jerky and other snack products hit new higher price levels.
+Making the best beef jerky is highly labor intensive and so of course demand has exceeded production.
 A reduced workforce in every industry means it takes longer to get supplies and longer to manufacture the product and that in turn reduces the supply and that ends up increasing the costs.

 Jeff has been making beef jerky for more than forty years, but in 2010 we began manufacturing beef jerky commercially.
 It took two years of testing different cuts of beef and various methods of production to reach the standards of excellence that meet our high standards for quality and taste.
 After all, our mission has always been to make the most flavorful, mouth-watering, decadent, soft and tender super premium jerky in the world.
 And the reason no one has done it before is because the profit margins are smaller and reaching the objective is not easy.
 As every good cook knows, you have to use premium, high quality ingredients to make the best tasting food (as well as having the best recipe)… and that means every ingredient has to be premium and of course accomplishing the task will be more expensive.